hassan-pmp/agile/bty.md

 -	True
 -	:white_check_mark: **False**

 **9- The CEO asks the Developers to add a "very important" item to a Sprint that is in progress.
-What should the Developers do?
+What should the Developers do?**
-**- (choose the best answer)
+- (choose the best answer)
 - A. Add the item to the current Sprint Backlog, drop an item of similar size, and reduce the Sprint Goal.
 - :white_check_mark: **B. Discuss the item with the other members of the Scrum Team so the team can decide what to do.**
 - C. Add the item to the Sprint Backlog for the next Sprint.